Alex-M00dy/gdpr-dsgvo-compliant-embeds-for-google-maps/readme.txt

 * Exclusive Pro Features COMING SOON: Unlock advanced templates and more.
 * Ongoing GDPR Compliance: Stay up-to-date with the latest data-protection standards.

-Learn more about the Professional version at [Purchase Professional License - Solution First](https://lg.m00dy.org/gmaps-wordpress-plugin "Purchase Professional License")
+Learn more about the Professional version at [Buy Professional License - Solution First](https://lg.m00dy.org/buy/index.html "Buy Professional License")

 **Manual Installation**
 1. Upload the entire `gdpr-dsgvo-compliant-google-maps-embeds` folder to the `/wp-content/plugins/` directory.